Current stable version: 0.5.103 development: 0.6.50 Last updated: 2008-10-03

 Implementation

 The host application is searching for available modules on program start in these locations: /usr/lib/tuxcmd, /usr/local/lib/tuxcmd, ~/.tuxcmd/plugins and ./plugins and tries to load each module.
-If the module is successfully loaded, the new submenu will appear under the Plugins menu.
+If the module is successfully loaded, new submenu will appear under the Plugins menu.
 At this time, there's only the About item, but in the future, the other items will appear (plugin actions, configuration dialogs).
-For testing purposes there's also a Test plugin dialog where you can try to open the URI with the selected module and test/debug the functionality.
+For testing purposes there's also the Test plugin dialog where you can try to open the URI with the selected module and test/debug the functionality.

 Each module can provide access to the archives and/or to the remote services.
 You can use integrated Connection Manager to define new connections, which are using the services of the VFS modules.